matter-labs/era-contracts/docs/l2_system_contracts/zksync_fee_model.md

 #### Conclusion

-As a conclusion, zkSync Era supports a similar "cold"/"warm" mechanism to EVM, but for now, these are only enforced by the operator, i.e., the users of the applications should not rely on these.
+As a conclusion, ZKsync Era supports a similar "cold"/"warm" mechanism to EVM, but for now, these are only enforced by the operator, i.e., the users of the applications should not rely on these.
 The execution is guaranteed to be correct as long as the user has enough gas to pay for the worst, i.e. "cold" scenario.

 ### Memory pricing

-zkSync Era has different memory pricing rules:
+ZKsync Era has different memory pricing rules:

 - Whenever a user contract is called, `2^12` bytes of memory are given out for free, before starting to charge users linearly according to its length.
 - Whenever a kernel space (i.e., a system) contract is called, `2^21` bytes of memory are given out for free, before starting to charge users linearly according to the length.